 As Nigerian businesses slowly move to digital media, Nigerian companies are leveraging email campaigns, SEO, content creation, and social media marketing to reach and engage customers more effectively.
 But the skill gap in digital marketing is limiting growth, businesses can’t find professionals who can execute these strategies efficiently.
 As demand for digital expertise continues to raise the need for skilled marketers is high.

-7. Construction Skills
+7. Digital Entrepreneurship Skills

 8. AI Skills